morlikowski/ECCV2016/examples/ECCV2016/README.md

 ## Building the models

 All the models are generated using NetSpec.
 Please build them by running "build_nets.sh".  "build_nets.sh" will also generate bash scripts you can use to train models.
+In order to be able to run the script, you first need to copy `utils/init.example.py` to `utils/init.py`.
+Then download the (COCO Caption Evaluation script)[https://github.com/tylin/coco-caption] and assign its path to the in the init.py script.

 ## Training the models